damonallison/notes/coursera/big-data/README.md

 # Big Data

 Big Data is a 6 course Coursera specialization in Big Data targeted at introductory students.
 The curriculum was built and presented by University of California, San Diego.

+Here is an overview of all 6 courses.
+Each course is expected to take about about 6 weeks, but you can get each course done in 1-2 weeks if you really want to.

 ## 01 - Introduction to Big Data